-Twilight Sentinel® Automatic Lamp Control (Optional in United States, Standard in Canada)
+Twilight Sentinel® (Optional in United States, Standard in Canada)

-Twilight Sentinel can turn your lamps on and off for you.
-A light sensor on top of the instrument panel makes the Twilight Sentinel work, so be sure it isn't covered.
+Twilight Sentinel® can turn your lamps on and off for you.
+A light sensor on top of the instrument panel makes the Twilight Sentinel® work, so be sure it isn't covered.

-You can customize your vehicle to turn Twilight Sentinel on or off (except for vehicles first sold in Canada).
-See "Driver Information Center (DIC)" in the Index to turn this feature on or off.
+You can customize your vehicle to turn Twilight Sentine! on or off (except for vehicles first sold in Canada).
+See Driver Information Center (DIC) on page 3-44 to turn this feature on or off.

-When Twilight Sentinel is turned on, you will see the following happen:
+When Twilight Sentinel® is turned on, you will see the following happen: